CLASS-Lab/CLASS-Lab.github.io/_pages/about.md

 ---
 permalink: /
-title: "CLASS Lab research SLAM and navigation for moving robots and autonomous systems such as autonomous ground vehicles, underwater robotics, and auto-driving."
+title: "Research on SLAM and navigation for moving robots and autonomous systems such as autonomous ground vehicles, underwater robotics, and auto-driving."
 author_profile: true
 redirect_from:
   - /about/